wp-plugins/nextgen-facebook/readme.txt

 * Moved the Contact Methods metabox to the Advanced settings page and added a description for its intended use.
 * Open Graph price formatting for MarketPress by ignoring the "locale" setting and using `number_format()` instead of `number_format_i18n()`.
+* Renamed the 'ngfb_meta' post meta options name to '_ngfb_meta' for greater compatibility (conversion of older post meta options is automatic).

 = Version 6.9 =